kubermatic-labs/sample-kube-client/README.md

 This repository provides an example of how to create a KKP cluster at a GCP cloud provider using the Kubernetes API.

+NOTE: The example works only with KKP 2.21

 Steps the client executes:
 1. Creates a project
 2. Creates a user cluster